New INSPIRE Center aims to transform HIV prevention and treatment for young people (Links to an external site)

 WashU researchers’ discovery opens new doors to HIV treatment

-By Guest Author • March 27, 2024 Written by April Houston, MSW, MPH, knowledge translation & communications director, HLB-SIMPLe Research Alliance, Division of Infectious Diseases, WashU School of Medicine Scientists from Washington University have uncovered new insights into how HIV weakens the immune system of those it infects.
+Scientists from Washington University have uncovered new insights into how HIV weakens the immune system of those it infects.
 Their findings were published in a recent edition of the journal Cell.
-CD4 T […]

 Center collaborator: “Connections ensure trust and sustainability”

-By Institute for Public Health • If you hear a presentation by Professor of Medicine, Juliet Iwelunmor, PhD, from the Division of Infectious Disease at Washington University School of Medicine in St. Louis, you immediately sense that she is passionate, well spoken, driven and committed to work that drives impact.
-Since joining the Department of Medicine in September […]
+If you hear a presentation by Professor of Medicine, Juliet Iwelunmor, PhD, from the Division of Infectious Disease at Washington University School of Medicine in St. Louis, you immediately sense that she is passionate, well spoken, driven and committed to work that drives impact.

 Center offers casual monthly collaboration for anyone interested in implementation science

-By Center for Dissemination & Implementation • February 6, 2024 Written by Kim Furlow and Ashley Sturm, Center for Dissemination and Implementation The Center for Dissemination and Implementation invites those who have a new interest in or who are entrenched in implementation science to visit the monthly WUNDIR Café.
-WUNDIR stands for Washington University Network of Dissemination and Implementation […]
+The Center for Dissemination and Implementation invites those who have a new interest in or who are entrenched in implementation science to visit the monthly WUNDIR Café.

 Dissemination and Implementation Science flourishes at WashU centers, institutes and initiatives

-By Center for Dissemination & Implementation • January 3, 2024 Written by Kim Furlow, communications manager at the Institute for Public Health Dissemination and Implementation (D&I) science takes what we know and seeks to improve how evidence-based public health solutions are adopted, implemented, and maintained in the real world.
-As public health is a key focus of WashU’s […]
+Dissemination and Implementation (D&I) science takes what we know and seeks to improve how evidence-based public health solutions are adopted, implemented, and maintained in the real world.

 Physicians/Public Health Faculty Scholars publish review on current state of HIV

-By Center for Dissemination & Implementation • December 7, 2023 In an article published in The Lancet on World AIDS Day, Dec.
-1, researchers Aaloke Mody, MD and Elvin Geng, MD, WashU physicians in infectious disease, provide insights into the evolving landscape of the global HIV response, offering updates on the current state of HIV epidemiology, treatment, and […]
+In an article published in The Lancet on World AIDS Day, Dec.
+1, researchers Aaloke Mody, MD and Elvin Geng, MD, WashU physicians in infectious disease, provide insights into the evolving landscape of the global HIV response, offering updates on the current state of HIV epidemiology, treatment, and prevention.

 Upcoming annual conference to focus on challenges and opportunities for implementation science (Links to an external site)